impostorsguides/impostorsguides.github.io/rbenv/part-2/2-ac-content.md

 The user is using "system" Ruby, or the user is using a non-system Ruby version (i.e. a version installed via RBENV), but *does not* have the requested Ruby command installed *for their Ruby version*.

 In either case, we first let the user know that the command was not found by printing an error message to STDERR.
 We then use the `rbenv whence` command to check which Ruby versions *do* include the requested command.
 If there are any such versions, we print them to the screen.
 Whether or not we found Ruby versions with the requested command, we exit with a return code of 127.
-This exit code [tells the user's shell](https://web.archive.org/web/20220930064126/https://linuxconfig.org/how-to-fix-bash-127-error-return-code) that the command was not found.
+This exit code [tells the user's shell](https://web.archive.org/web/20220930064126/https://linuxconfig.org/how-to-fix-bash-127-error-return-code){:target="_blank" rel="noopener"} that the command was not found.

 Holy cow!
 We're finally done with the `libexec/` folder and its tests!
 Now we can move on to the next folder in the main project directory: "rbenv.d/exec/".